The Roald Dahl Neurophysiology Department

 - How long will the test take?

-- Are there any after effects?
+- Are there any aftereffects?

 - What will happen if I decide that my child will not have this test?